Jscherbe/frontend/reference/planning/notes-table-list-design.md

 **Note on `--span-*`:**
 While standard flat lists (like basic Icon + Text rows) are now completely zero-config for children, complex layouts that group multiple items into a single track (like Example 1) still require the `--span-X` modifier on the grouping wrapper.
 This is a hard requirement of the CSS Grid specification, as the grouping wrapper needs to consume multiple master tracks in order for its internal subgrid to distribute children properly across them.

-## 9. Defensive Layouts & Open Questions (Next Session Handoff)
+## 9. Defensive Layouts & Component Pruning

-This section details technical decisions made to ensure layout stability and highlights areas that require further review in our next session.
+This section details technical decisions made to ensure layout stability and why we aggressively pruned the component API in favor of global utility classes.

 ### The `min-width: 0` Necessity
 We discussed why individual columns (`.data-list__column`) require `display: flex;` and `min-width: 0;`.